 Where does Kids' Food basket get Sack Supper items?

-About 40% of the food provided in the Sack Supper is obtained from Feeding America West Michigan Food Bank (formerly Second Harvest Gleaners).
+About 30% of the food provided in the Sack Supper is obtained from Feeding America West Michigan Food Bank (formerly Second Harvest Gleaners).
 Their food items are 18 cents per pound.
-30% of the food provided comes from area grocery stores or food vendors.
-For example, all of the bread for Sack Supper sandwiches is donated by Bimbo Bakeries.
+40% of the food provided comes from area grocery stores or food vendors.
 The other 30% is received through food drives and the generous support of our community.

 How is Kids' Food Basket funded?

 How does work get done at Kids' Food Basket?

 Kids' Food Basket has a small paid staff, including executive director Bridget Clark Whitney, who has been with the organization since its inception in 2002.
 Click here to meet the whole team.
 In addition to our staff, Kids' Food Basket is guided by an active and amazing founder, Mary K. Hoodhood, and a supportive board.
 The growth of Kids' Food Basket could not have happened without the energy and support of thousands of volunteers.
-Every day, over 175 volunteers join us at Kids' Food Basket headquarters to pack and deliver Sack Suppers -- it is truly a community effort!
+Every day, nearly 250 volunteers join us at Kids' Food Basket headquarters to pack and deliver Sack Suppers -- it is truly a community effort!